 5. Who must stay in domestic quarantine for how long?

 During quarantine, you are not allowed to leave your house or apartment, not even with the dog, to go shopping or to go for a walk.
 You are not allowed either to receive visitors.
 Please remember: this measure serves to protect your family, your neighbours and everyone else around you.
 Violations of the quarantine rules can be punished through fines!

 Infected persons: As soon as you get a positive test result, you must go into quarantine.
 Quarantine ends after 14 days at the earliest – and only after you have had no symptoms for 48 hours, if you are able to present a negative test and on condition of your doctor's approval.

-The members of the household of a symptom-free Category I Contact Person do not need to be quarantined.
+The members of the household of a symptom-free contact person do not need to be quarantined.
 This changes if symptoms occur or if there is a positive test result.
-The relatives will then become Category I Contact Persons themselves.
+The relatives will then become contact persons themselves.

 Exempt from quarantine as contact persons are persons who are fully vaccinated or who have passed through a corona disease with symptoms.
 Full vaccination protection is in place from the 15th day after the final vaccination.

 For all details, including your duties during quarantine, please contact the Public Health Department by phone at 0421 361 15 113 or by email at firstname.lastname@example.org.